Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ## Parcel Frontends

 Any functional frontend should NOT ONLY target node-graph drafting completeness but take the efficiency of such construction - both in terms of keyboard shortcuts, non-mouse usage, and version control capabilities - to the highest standard.
 Houdini is a decent but not good enough example, Unreal Engine Blueprint is an exceptionally bad despite pretty looking example.

+## Reference Implementation - Parcel NExT (2024)

+This section documents a reference implementation, known as Parcel NExT, based on **latest version of .Net** (at the moment it's .Net 8).
+It includes complete suite of core engine, back end, front end, and domain specific libraries.

+### Caching

+All computed node result within a functional graph for all pure functions are automatically cached to avoid unnecessary re-computation.
+Anything that takes more than 5 seconds to execute are automatically cached permanent within the document during saving.

+### Tagging

+Tagging is used to both modify interface display and interactive behaviors.

+* Pure: Pure functions have reusable caches.
+A function can be marked pure or not pure.

+## References

+Resources and Parcel Development References.

+Reference implementations:

+* SWIProlog
+* Elixir
+* Haskell